 - Cannabis is an extraordinary herbaceous plant that has been a primary source of tensile and textile fibers since the dawn of time.
-Recently, a vast spectrum of phytochemicals native to the plant has spurred a massive resurgence of interest among researchers because of their promising effects on the body.
+Recently, a vast spectrum of phytochemicals native to the plant has spurred a massive resurgence of interest among researchers.

 The Centers for Disease Control and Prevention (CDC) elucidates some alarming issues involving sleep.
 According to their recent report, about 35 percent of adult Americans are not getting the right amount of sleep on a daily basis, while 40 million are experiencing common symptoms of insomnia each year.
 So if you feel like a good night’s sleep is getting harder and harder to come by, you’re not alone.